scds/intro-latex/lessons/lesson2.md

 ### Uploading Your Images

-- Navigate to the file explorer, at the top left of the Overleaf window, and select the `Upload` button.
+- Navigate to the file explorer at the top left of the Overleaf window and select the `Upload` button.

 <img width="100%" src="../assets/img/lessons/environment3.png">